- Home

 - being too worried about the cancer to think about sex

-- fear of pain during intercourse
+- fear of pain during penetrative sex

-- changes in your hormone levels after treatment
+- changes in your hormone levels

 - loss of confidence and self-esteem as treatment may have changed the way you look.

-Adjusting to changes in sex drive can be emotionally and physically challenging for people with cancer and their partners.
 If you feel you need further support or ideas on how to help your relationship get through this stressful time, consider talking to a counsellor, sexual health physician or sex therapist.
-Speak to your doctor or call Cancer Council 13 11 20 for contacts in your local area.
+Speak to your doctor for contacts in your local area or call Cancer Council 13 11 20.

 Tips for when your libido is low